haneensa/smokedduck-whatif/tools/smokedduck/README.md

 ## SmokedDuck
-SmokedDuck is a fork of DuckDB instrumented to provide fine-grained (row) provenance also known as lineage.
-It is designed to capture lineage with low overhead and query lineage quickly.
-We're released this experimental prototype to support researchers and academics in using lineage to support provenance-powered use cases.
+[SmokedDuck](https://github.com/haneensa/duckdb_lineage/tree/sd_release) is a fork of DuckDB instrumented to provide fine-grained (row) provenance also known as lineage.
+It is designed to capture lineage with low overhead and query lineage.
+We're releasing this experimental prototype to support researchers and academics in using lineage to support provenance-powered use cases.

 Please reach out to us if you're considering building something interesting with SmokedDuck or if you run into any issues.
-You can reach us quickly by creating a GitHub issue or emailing us (Eugene Wu, ewu@cs.columbia.edu; Haneen Mohammed, ham2156@columbia.edu; Charlie Summers, cgs2161@columbia.edu).
+You can reach us quickly by creating a GitHub issue or emailing us (smokedduckdb@gmail.com).

 If you run into performance issues, also please reach out to us.
-This version of SmokedDuck is a rebuild of a version we wrote a paper on (currently under review) and we haven't re-implemented all performance improvements yet, particularly for lineage querying.
+This is a reimplementation of our prior work that is in submission and focuses on functionality rather than performance.
+See the Roadmap section below for the current set of priorities.
 We would love to prioritize any issues that are meaningful to folks attempting to use this project.

-See the Roadmap section below for the current set of priorities.

 ## DuckDB
 DuckDB is a high-performance analytical database system.
 It is designed to be fast, reliable and easy to use.
 DuckDB provides a rich SQL dialect, with support far beyond basic SQL.
 DuckDB supports arbitrary and nested correlated subqueries, window functions, collations, complex types (arrays, structs), and more.
 For more information on the goals of DuckDB, please refer to [the Why DuckDB page on the DuckDB website](https://duckdb.org/why_duckdb).